 We can, of course, keep our bills lower by focusing on all four outgoings.

-For every degree you increase heating and cooling, you’re using 5-10% more energy4.
-Find other ways to control your climate, such as by shutting off rooms that aren’t in use, applying seals to prevent draughts, and insulating walls and windows.
+For every degree you increase heating, you’re using 10% more energy Find other ways to control your climate, like shutting off rooms that aren’t in use, applying seals to prevent draughts, and insulating walls and windows.